ietf-wg-pim/multicast-snooping-optimizations/draft-karstens-pim-multicast-snooping-optimization.md

 The next logical step in this direction would be to require multicast snooping switches to use some method to identify the nature of the device connected to each port (switch or host, IGMP/MLD version, etc.).
 This information would then be used to help control the distribution of Membership Reports.

-However, this document uses a different approach, electing instead to use General Query messages to ensure membership information is distributed to all multicast snooping switches on the network.
+However, this document uses a different approach, choosing instead to use General Query messages to ensure membership information is distributed to all multicast snooping switches on the network.
 This solution is less complicated than methods that focus on Membership Reports, which reduces the likelihood for error.
 In addition, compatibility between different versions of IGMP and MLD are less of a concern because each protocol's Query messages are compatible with earlier versions of the protocol.

 Multicast snooping switches implementing this design shall use IGMPv3 ({{!RFC3376}}), MLDv2 ({{!RFC3810}}), or both.
 Multicast routers on the network must also use these protocol versions, PIM-SM ({{!RFC7761}}), and satisfy the requirements listed in {{routers}}.
 Network hosts may use earlier versions of the protocols.